 SciBite is a machine learning company – we’ve been investing and developing these types of technology for over 8 years now.
 We’re a strong proponent of AI technologies such as machine learning and deep learning and have published studies we’ve done with companies such as Pfizer in this space.
 Yet we maintain a healthy scepticism of the continued hype in our sector, often claiming an “Industry leading AI” is all you need to “transform your data into actionable intelligence”.
 We strongly believe that without community driven data standards, machine learning can’t reach its full potential, something backed up by multiple studies.

 Let’s consider the new ACME AI Target-Finder tool.
 It does some fancy AI and identifies this thing called “COX 1” is a potentially interesting new target for your disease of interest.
 Its here things get tricky.
 By COX 1, do we mean Cytochrome C Oxidase 1, after all “COX1” is its official gene identifier.
 But wait, most papers in the literature that talk about COX1 actually refer to Prostaglandin G/H Synthase 1, an entirely different gene linked to very different of biology.
 Let’s say we have existing company data on both genes too.
 How can the AI make decisions on how to interpret this data unless we know there’s a common language that allows us to connect this data with high confidence?
 This is what data standards, such as ontologies, minimum information standards and FAIR bring to the table.
+Read our use case on more than FAIR: Unlocking the value of your bioassay data.

 SciBite’s platform is built using these fundamental resources from the ground up.
 We don’t just recognise the key concepts in scientific data, but link them directly to these standards, helping describe, interpret and connect information.
 We invest in these standards too.
 Our “VOCabs” represent years of expert-driven enrichment of critical public ontologies in the research and clinical space and are unrivalled for depth and quality.
 Thus, unlike many other machine learning driven systems our unique philosophy of “standards driven machine learning” harnesses the synergistic power of both technologies to offer an unprecedented toolkit for scientific discovery.
+Watch our Webinar on scaling the data mountain with Ontologies, Deep Learning & FAIR.

 It may sound like a cliché, but we really believe our team are a vital part of our offering.
 All of our leaders have extensive experience in the life sciences industry.
 For us, it’s not just “another vertical” but our sole focus and one where experience matters.
 All of our technical leaders have strong scientific backgrounds serving both industry and academia, many have actually been part of the bodies designing universal data standards or spent years working on industry-relevant use cases.